-Subject to the availability of the arrangements, we will confirm your holiday by sending you a confirmation invoice.
-Any electronic acknowledgement sent prior to the issue of a confirmation invoice is not a confirmation of your booking.
-Please check this invoice carefully as soon as you receive it.
+Subject to the availability of the arrangements, we will confirm your holiday by sending you a Booking Confirmation Pack.
+Any electronic acknowledgement sent prior to the issue of a Booking Confirmation Pack is not a confirmation of your booking.
+Please check this Booking Confirmation carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
+We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

-Any changes or updates to holiday details or additional information will be added to the group area.
-You must therefore ensure you check this on a regular basis.
-Where applicable, we will communicate with you by e-mail using the e-mail address provided at the time of booking.
+Any changes or updates to holiday details or additional information, we will communicate with you by e-mail using the e-mail address provided at the time of booking.
 You must accordingly check your e-mails on a regular basis.
 We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
 Certain documents may need to be sent by post.
 References in these booking conditions to “send” and “in writing” include communication by e-mail.

-In order to book your holiday, the full amount of the holiday cost must be paid unless otherwise agreed in writing with the Rock & Sun bookings office in which case, full and final payment for all bookings is due no later than 6 weeks before the booking commences.
-If you book within 6 weeks of the booking commencing then full payment must be made at the time of booking.
+In order to book your holiday, the full amount of the holiday cost must be paid unless otherwise agreed in writing with the Rock & Sun bookings office.
+In which case, full and final payment for all bookings is due no later than 6 weeks before the booking commences.
+If you book within 6 weeks of the booking commencing, then full payment must be made at the time of booking.
+All payments must be made via our website or over the telephone using the telephone number (0044) 02033 900 351.
 Please note that you must be insured – please see clause 8 on the subject of insurance.
-All payments must be made via our website or over the telephone using the telephone number (0044) 01834 871694 or 02033 900 351.

 Once the price of your chosen holiday has been confirmed at the time of booking, then subject to the correction of errors, we will only increase or decrease the price in the following circumstances.
 Price increases or decreases after booking will be passed on by way of a surcharge or refund.
-A surcharge or refund (as applicable) will be payable, subject to the conditions set out in this clause, in the event of any change in our transportation costs or in dues, taxes or fees payable for services such as landing taxes or embarkation or disembarkation fees at ports or airports or in the exchange rates which have been used to calculate the cost of your holiday.
+A surcharge or refund (as applicable) will be payable, subject to the conditions set out in this clause, in the event of any change in our transportation costs or in dues, taxes or fees payable for services or in the exchange rates which have been used to calculate the cost of your holiday.